BigCommerce vs Shopify 2023: Which Is Better for You?

 Which Has Better Value for Money?

-In our research, BigCommerce and Shopify socred evenly for value for money – they both scored 3 stars out of 5!
+In our research, Shopify scored higher for value for money

-Both BigCommerce and Shopify offer free trials, BigCommerce for 15 days and Shopify for 3 days (they also offer $1 per month for the first three months on selected plans).
+Both BigCommerce and Shopify offer free trials, BigCommerce for 15 days and Shopify for 3 days (they also offer $1 for the first month on selected plans).
 It’s also safe to say that these platforms don’t have major price differences – but it’s all about what tools and features you actually get for the price you pay.

 Further Information